 California State Library Book of the Week, September 5, 2018: “Did you go on a hike over Labor Day weekend?
 Then check out this book, Putting California on the Map!
 In this book, author David Carle uses letters, newspapers and other primary sources to map the life of the man who charted California’s meridian lines in the Eastern Sierra.
 Walking over mountains, hacking through brush and even sketching waterfalls, this pioneering surveyor literally took California’s measure and documented every step of the way.
 If you love maps, engineers, backpacking or successful professionals this is the book for you!”

-Review by Robert C. Pavlik, August 1, 2018 “We have author, explorer, and retired State Park Ranger David Carle to thank for bringing von Schmidt’s life story to our attention.
+Review by Robert C. Pavlik, in CSPRA The Wave, May 2019: “We have author, explorer, and retired State Park Ranger David Carle to thank for bringing von Schmidt’s life story to our attention.
 A glance at the accompanying bibliography, illustrations, and maps indicate that this was a formidable undertaking in its own right.
 Carle concludes the book by saying, “A.W. von Schmidt’s life work helped put California on the map” (p.
 183).
 And now, David Carle’s work has put von Schmidt’s story in our hands, on our minds, and on our bookshelves.

 Water and the California Dream, Historic Choices for Shaping the Future